-KSL TV and KSL NewsRadio have teamed up to raise more money for the kids being served by the hospital than ever before!
-Listen to KSL NewsRadio and watch KSL TV for compelling stories, interviews with patients, families and hospital staff.
-We’ll continue to share the story of this incredible hospital, and the hundreds of amazing children who receive care each and every day.
+KSL NewsRadio and TV, together with FM100.3 and 103.5 The Arrow have teamed up to raise more money for the kids being served by the hospital than ever before!
+Listen and watch for compelling stories, interviews with patients, families and hospital staff.
+We’ll share the story of this incredible hospital and the hundreds of amazing children who receive care each and every day.

 Sign up today to be a J&J Garden Center in Layton “Smile Maker” for the kids at Primary Children’s Hospital by making a recurring monthly gift of $15 or more.